Immigrant InvestImmigrant Invest

 The Greek Golden Visa stands out as one of Europe’s most accessible options.
 Prospective residents can acquire a seaside residence permit by investing in real estate valued at €250,000 or more.

-Greece has raised the minimum investment threshold for real estate to €800,000 in the country’s most sought-after regions.
-However, investors can secure their participation under the previous conditions by making a 10% deposit before August 31st, 2024, completing the investment by December 31st, 2024, and applying for a Golden Visa.
+Greece has raised the minimum investment requirement for real estate to €800,000 in the country’s most sought-after regions.
+However, investors can apply under the €250,000 threshold if they purchase a property for renovation or conversion into residential space.

-3. Lease a hotel or tourist residence for 10 years, subject to the property holding the necessary licence from the government.
+3. Lease a hotel or furnished tourist residence for at least 10 years, with a minimum investment of €400,000.

-4. Invest in a timeshare.
+4. Invest at least €400,000 in a timeshare agreement.

 Eligibility for a residence permit in Greece extends to:

-• the investor’s spouse;
+• investor's spouse;

-• the investor’s and spouse’s financially dependent parents.
+• investor's and spouse's parents.

 Hungary Golden Visa